 Through the melting of the internal and external spaces, momentarily I no longer existed in the physical realm, yet still I maintained awareness.
 Breathing became light to the point of the unknown, life was breathing my body through psychedelic, geometric, spiralling formlessness which transcended any concept of time or space.
 As I finally closed my eyes euphoria washed over my spirit, reigniting the laughter rhythmically to a child-like state of blissful serendipity.

 The plants are initiatory healers, that can work in a myriad of ways.
-They can act as a catalyst for awakening, to speak deeper to this – one must do adequate preparation so as to avoid unnecessary turmoil.
-On a physical level disciplinary practices are essential in the lead up, so that on arrival you aren’t spending a whole journey wobbling, unravelling the excess baggage you accumulated prior by not cleansing emotionally, energetically, mentally debris that would distract you from tending to your intention.
+They can act as a catalyst for awakening, to speak deeper to this – it is favourable to do adequate preparation.
+On a physical level disciplinary practices are recommended in the lead up, so that on arrival you aren’t spending a whole journey wobbling, unravelling the excess baggage you accumulated prior by not cleansing emotionally, energetically, mentally debris that would distract you from tending to your intention.
 Spiritually if you have felt or received a calling from a plant teacher, a ceremony will organically unfold in a perfect order and sequence in the lead up to a meeting with the medicine.
 I have found in my own personal experience having worked closely with plant medicine the past few years, if a ceremony is sought after or forced, if there are delays, changes, if it is not synchronistic in nature, it probably isn’t aligned.
 It should feel like a full bodied YES, sometimes accompanied naturally by a little resistance, learn to listen to your intuitive knowing above all else.

 The plants become apart of you, you see the inseparable spirit within all things.
 Seeing nature within your own inner ecology forms a marriage, an imprint within your DNA and cellular memory, an awakening to the truth that you, like the flora are telluric – ‘of the earth’.
 As I allow the integration of these spiritual experiences and teachings of consciousness to simmer and filter into my life what I am learning from them is the gift of embodiment, grounding into the remembering of who I am as a human being, as a light belonging in this body, connected to everything.